UPDATED: Sep 1, 2020

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

-In recent years, minimalism has become a hugely popular trend.
+In recent years, minimalism, and the minimalist lifestyle, has become a hugely popular trend.
 With more and more people choosing to rid themselves of personal possessions, and with thrift stores receiving significantly greater amounts of donations, questions come into the picture.

 Minimalizing has an array of associated benefits and there is a surplus of resources available to help incorporate it into your life.